nejati92/GodMode/README.md

 - Using CDK allows you easily and quickly deploy your application with a single command.

 ### How to setup the Classification
-- The classification rules are currently stored in dyanmoDB.
+- The classification rules are currently stored in dynamoDB.
 - The are manually added to dynamoDB
 - Below is the example:
 ```